Choose a Site

 The newest line from GREY GOOSE®, GREY GOOSE® Essences are vodka infused with real fruit and botanical essences, perfect for a simple cocktail.
 The GREY GOOSE® Essences products are available in three flavors: Watermelon and Basil, White Peach and Rosemary, and Strawberry and Lemongrass.Learn more

 GREY GOOSE® Essences can be enjoyed straight, with soda, or as a part of our variety of cocktails.
 Essences is a collection of flavorful spirits with 30% ABV, average analysis per 1.5 fluid ounces: 73 CALORIES, 0 CARBS and 0 SUGAR, 0g PROTEIN, 0g FAT.
-Explore the GREY GOOSE® Essences flavors and easy to make cocktails.Learn more
+Explore the GREY GOOSE® Essences flavors, easy to make cocktails, and how to make your own vodka seltzer.
+If you’re looking for even more light cocktail options, check out the lighter side of cocktails.Learn more

 To shake a cocktail, add combined ingredients and cubed ice to a shaker.
 Ensure the top of the shaker is sealed with a tap.
 Shake for 10 – 15 seconds.
 To release the shakers, tap with the palm of your hand where the top and bottom shakers meet.
 Hold a Hawthorne strainer against the wall of the shaker, tilt at about a 45° angle, and pour your drink through the strainer into the glass of your choice.Learn more

 Yes, GREY GOOSE® Vodka is gluten-free.
 GREY GOOSE® Vodkas are made from single origin Picardie wheat and water from our natural limestone well in Gensac-La-Pallue using a distillation process to craft a gluten free vodka and flavored vodkas.
-Find out about the number of calories and carbs in GREY GOOSE® products.Learn more
+Find out about the number of calories and carbs in GREY GOOSE® products, or learn more about the story of how GREY GOOSE® vodka is made from crop to cork.Learn more

 Want to leave a review to tell us about your GREY GOOSE® bottle or cocktail experience?
 Follow the steps below to share your thoughts.